DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 console.log(grid.range.getRange()); // -> { xStart: "a", xEnd: "b", yStart: "1", yEnd: "2" }
 ~~~

-To make the process of selecting a range more flexible, you can apply the related events of the `range` object:
+To select a range more flexibly, you can apply the related events of the `range` object:

 - [`afterSetRange`](grid/api/rangeselection/aftersetrange_event.md)
 - [`beforeSetRange`](grid/api/rangeselection/beforesetrange_event.md)